Rethinking Speaker Embeddings for Speech Generation: Sub-Center Modeling for Capturing Intra-Speaker Diversity: Results

 \subsection{Voice Conversion}

-The objective evaluation results can be seen in Table \ref{tab:obj}.
-The embedding with the highest intra-class variance (sub-center ECAPA-TDNN, C=20) shows the lowest WER/CER indicating a better intelligibility and higher quality of synthesized speech.
-It also improves SECS compared to baseline ECAPA-TDNN embedding.
-The embedding with the lowest intra-class variance (sub-center ECAPA-TDNN, C=10, T=0.1) shows best SECS.
-Comparing embeddings with the highest and lowest intra-class variance, the one with higher variance has better WER/CER, while the one with lower variance has better SECS, though they have comparable SV performance.
-We note that both of them achieve better results than the baseline in terms of WER/CER and SECS.
+Table~\ref{tab:obj} shows that the sub-center ECAPA-TDNN with $C=20$ (highest intra-class variance) achieves the lowest WER and CER, indicating better intelligibility and synthesis quality, and also improves SECS over the baseline.
+In contrast, the lowest-variance model ($C=10, T=0.1$) yields the highest SECS, reflecting stronger identity matching.
+This result reveals a trade-off: higher variance favors intelligibility, while lower variance favors speaker similarity.
+Notably, both sub-center configurations outperform the baseline across all metrics.
+To further assess prosodic variation, Table~\ref{tab:variation} reports utterance-level F0 standard deviation, F0 range, and intra-class variance of d-vector embeddings extracted from converted speech.
+The results show that higher-variance embeddings produce greater pitch variability and embedding spread, indicating more expressive and diverse speech.

-Subjective evaluation results in Table III and Fig. 2 show that embeddings with the highest intra-class variance are the best for naturalness, proving the effectiveness of introducing variation to speaker embedding.
-We applied a one-tailed, paired t-test to the MOS results, and with $p<0.05$, the statistical significance is affirmed.
-The proposed embedding with higher intra-class variance also performs best in similarity MOS results, demonstrating its effectiveness in terms of speaker similarity.
-In the ABX preference test for prosody, embeddings with the highest variance outperform those with the lowest variance.
-The proposed sub-center modeling improves upon the baseline in almost all results.
-While lower intra-class variance offers better speaker discrimination than the baseline, higher variance embeddings are significantly better at capturing voice variations and synthesizing the most natural speech with the highest speaker similarity.
+Subjective results in Table~\ref{tab:subj} and Fig.~\ref{fig:proso} align with the objective findings.
+Embeddings with the highest intra-class variance achieve the best MOS for naturalness, with statistical significance confirmed by a one-tailed paired t-test ($p<0.05$).
+This configuration also gives the highest similarity MOS and outperforms lower-variance models in the ABX prosody test.
+Overall, sub-center modeling improves over the baseline in nearly all evaluations: while lower-variance embeddings aid speaker discrimination, higher-variance embeddings are clearly better at capturing prosodic variation and producing more natural, expressive speech.